short story

 flash: Better Things

-Better Things Reading time: about 2-3 minutes A postcard of a bear.
+Better Things A postcard of a bear.
 I flip it over and read Dave’s writing (It’s me!
 Missing you.), then drop it behind the coffee machine, a space normally reserved for brown envelopes and CVs.
-Sandra sprays and wipes the empty tables for the second time this hour, while I
+Sandra sprays and wipes the empty tables for the second time this hour, while I gaze through the front window

 flash: Better Things Read More »